-View Encapsulation in Angular defines how the styles defined in the template affects the other parts of the application.
-The angular uses three strategies, while rendering the view ViewEncapsulation.Emulated
+View Encapsulation in Angular defines how the styles defined in the template affect the other parts of the application.
+The angular uses three strategies while rendering the view ViewEncapsulation.Emulated

 , ViewEncapsulation.ShadowDOM